 Now that you have all of the information to help you travel with your senior parents the only question left is, where do you take your aging parent for the vacation of a lifetime?

 Where To Take Elderly Parents On Vacation

-After researching for months I knew I wanted to take my mom on an all-inclusive vacation for seniors.
+After researching for months I knew I wanted to take my mom on an all-inclusive trip to Turks and Caicos.
 While my mom is out of the workforce she still deserves to go on vacation.
-My mom was one of those people who thought she would travel once she retired but somehow life got in the way and she had traveled anywhere outside of Memphis.
+My mom was one of those people who thought she would travel once she retired but somehow life got in the way and she had not traveled anywhere outside of Memphis.

-When I was invited to attend Beaches Social Media on the Sand which is an invitation-only social media conference hosted by Beaches Resorts I jumped at the chance to take my mom on her first ever international trip.
+When I was invited to attend Beaches Social Media on the Sand which is an invitation-only social media conference hosted by Beaches Resort a Turks and Caicos all inclusive resorts I jumped at the chance to take my mom on her first ever international trip.

 It took 74 years for my mom to sit on a plane.
 A plane that would fly her 1,345 miles to a country that others have only dreamt of visiting.
 This would be her very first time out of the country, her first time out of her state, her first of many firsts.